amient/goconnect/README.md

 ## Features In Progress/TODO

 - Coders
-  - avro with projection and schema registry support
   - file source using network split internally to spread the URLs
-  - processing epochs: dynamic node join/leave
+    - subflows
     - persistent checkpoints
+  - avro with projection and schema registry support
+  - processing epochs: dynamic node join/leave potentially using Raft algo
   - gzip encoder
-  - use Fn struct cloning instead of Context.Put/Get for materialized context
+  - use Fn struct cloning or Materialization instead of Context.Put/Get
   - coder injection shortest path in case there are mutliple combinations satisfying the in/out types
   - analyse pipeline network constraints and decide warn/recommend single/network runners
   - Indirect type handling in coder injection - this will enable using *KVBytes instead of KVBytes and less copy
   - Exactly-Once processing as an extension to the existing at-least-once
+  - Develop general conception of stateful processing (parallel with guarantees and not just kv-stores but also prefix trees, etc.)

+### Test Cases
+ - Root committer works with backpressure, i.e. the longer the commits take the less frequent they become
+ - Final commit is precise when limit is applied on a pipeline with unbounded root
+ - Pipeline with network nodes fails if network runner is not used
+ - Roots can select an exclusive node when running in a network
+ - sinks with timed triggers call flush on sinks
+ - Sinks with no trigger will trigger once at the end
+ - Sinks and Folds with .TriggerEach(1) will emit and flush on every element respectively
+ - sinks without timed triggers still checkpoint correctly and on bounded/limit condition call flush once at the end
+ - folds with timed trigger always emit values at correct intervals
+ - pipelines with bounded root always terminate with correct result
+ - filters, maps, flatmaps and sinks preserve order with Par(>1)
+ - Limits work on roots, filters, maps, flatmaps, folds, sinks with or without Par(>1)
+ - Limits work on stages that follow after a fold
+ - Multiple folds works correctly, e.g. user fold fn followed by counter

+## The Concept

 The API is partially based on reflection but this is only used in-stream for user defined functions - implementation of transform interfaces use type casting in the worst case, no reflection.